itbusina/testlemon-docs/docs/docs/pages/platform/configuration/validators.md

+---
+description: "Explore TestLemon's built-in validators for API testing and website monitoring.
+Learn how to validate responses, check status codes, verify content, and ensure quality with comprehensive validation rules."
+---

 # Test validators

 Test Validators used to validate the correctness, completeness, and quality of a system or component against predefined requirements or standards.
 They ensure that the software behaves as expected and meets the intended purpose.